Ronnie and Donnie Galyon

-Ronald Lee Galyon and Donald Lee Galyon (October 28, 1951 – July 4, 2020) were conjoined twins.
-According to the 2009 Guinness World Records, the Galyons were the oldest living set of conjoined twins in the world, and, as of 29 October 2014, possessed the world record for the longest-lived conjoined twins in history when they surpassed prior record holders Chang and Eng Bunker.
+Ronald Lee Galyon and Donald Lee Galyon (October 28, 1951 – July 4, 2020) were American conjoined twins from Dayton, Ohio.
+According to the 2009 Guinness World Records, the Galyons were the oldest living set of conjoined twins in the world, and, as of October 29, 2014, possessed the world record for the longest-lived conjoined twins in history when they surpassed prior record holders Chang and Eng Bunker.

 Early life and career

-They were born at St. Elizabeth Hospital in Dayton, Ohio, on October 28, 1951, to Wesley and Eileen Galyon.
+The twins were born at St. Elizabeth Hospital in Dayton, Ohio, on October 28, 1951, to Wesley and Eileen Galyon.
 Eileen was not expecting twins.
-They were joined from the sternum to the groin and shared a set of organs.
+Each had their heart and most other major internal organs, and their own arms and legs, but they were joined at the front from the sternum to the groin and shared some internal organs such as the lower intestine and bladder, with a single shared penis.
 After a two-year stay in the hospital, it was determined that they could not be safely separated.
-Local schools deemed the twins a distraction, so they were not formally educated, resulting in their lifelong functional illiteracy.
+Local schools deemed the twins a distraction, so they were not formally educated, resulting in their life-long functional illiteracy.

 With nine children to support, their father Wesley decided to take the twins on the road as a sideshow attraction.
 The boys were exhibited in sideshows throughout the U.S. and later in Latin America and Canada.
 Their tours made them celebrities and provided an income with which they supported their family.